Banana Festivals in America

 The leaders of Wilmington insist that a local store owner, Ernest R. Hazard, invented the banana split dessert back in 1907 at Hazard's Restaurant.
 The legend is that during the winter of 1907, the weather was so cold that business was down, so Hazard invented the large dessert to bring in local college students.

-The Latrobe festival is a commercial enterprise put on by Valley Dairy Restaurant and the Chamber of Commerce, while Wilmington's event is a charity drive.
+The Latrobe Pennsylvania Banana Festival is a commercial enterprise put on by Valley Dairy Restaurant and the Chamber of Commerce, while Wilmington's event is a charity drive.

 Leaders in Latrobe, Pennsylvania with their commercial festival feud with Wilmington citizens and their charity events every year, claiming that someone in Latrobe invented the dish in 1903 and producing a certificate to that effect from a commercial organization.